reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

     ![Create Index](Create-Free-Tier-Pinecone-Index.png)

-4. Once index created, navigate to `API Keys` section.
+3. Once index created, navigate to `API Keys` section.
 Then, copy API key provided by Pinecone for your account.

     ![Copy API Key](Create-Pinecone-API-Key.png)

-6. Create a `.env` file to store information related to your Pinecone account and index.
+4. Create a `.env` file in your project directory to store information related to your Pinecone account and index.

    ```env
    PINECONE_API_KEY=INPUT YOUR API KEY HERE
    PINECONE_INDEX_NAME=INPUT YOUR INDEX NAME HERE
    ```

-7. aa
+5. aa